 "When Superman is captured by Granny Goodness and her Female Furies, Supergirl follows them to the planet Apokolips to rescue him."

-On this day in 1999, The X-Files aired "Three Of A Kind."
+On this day in 1999 (in the U.S.), The X-Files aired "Three Of A Kind."
 Officially, this served as the twentieth episode in the program's sixth season, and here's the plot summary as provided by IMDB.com:

 "While infiltrating a defense contractor conference in Las Vegas, The Lone Gunmen are reunited with Susanne Modeski, the mysterious woman who disappeared 10 years earlier after the trio first came together to help her."